 - to participate in the IBH in preparation for a longer stay in Baden-Württemberg as a student in the “traditional” OBW student exchange.
 (Please note, however, that students who are finishing or have previously completed a longer period of exchange study (incl. the Summer Research Program) in Baden-Württemberg are ineligible to apply.)

 Students who wish to have the IBH credit transferred to their academic record in Ontario should seek advice from their home university’s International Student Exchange Office and/or their academic counselors.
 Credit transfer is at the sole discretion of each student’s home university.

 The IBH is a cooperative venture of 30 postsecondary institutions in the four countries surrounding Lake Constance.
 It takes place at the University of Konstanz, in Germany, from where the OBW program is coordinated on the Baden-Württemberg side, and where many Ontario students since 1990 have spent a wonderful exchange year.
-Full information on all aspects of the IBH can be found in the 2014 IBH information booklet (see link below).
+Full information on all aspects of the Internationale Bodensee Hochschule can be found on the IBH section of the University of Konstanz website.

 To be eligible, an applicant must: